Green products and services

 Waste management and recyclingVINCI’s general policy is geared to the circular economy and can be summed up in three goals: limiting production of waste at source, sorting and ensuring ultimate traceability of waste and lastly recycling waste to convert it into a resource.
 The waste issue is particularly relevant for the Contracting business entities in terms of their own activities and for the Concessions business entities in terms of managing the waste generated by infrastructure users.
 Every year, VINCI carries out a waste management review (covering volume of waste generated and recycling streams).

-A few results of our activities (at end 2017)- In relative terms, Group energy intensity totalled 201 MWh per million euros of revenue for the reporting period, compared with 206 MWh in 2016.
+A few results of our activities (at end 2018)- Over the reporting period, the Group limited the relative value of its energy intensity to 190 MWh per million euros of revenue, compared with 206 MWh in 2016.

 VINCI will continue to develop ecodesign tools and efficient environmental solutions for the construction and operation phases of structures, relying in particular on the work of the Chair in Eco-design of Buildings and Infrastructure.